thass0/thass0.github.io/site/can-you-use-a-class-in-c.md

 In such a simple case it's also feasible to check if the denominator is 0 in `make_rational` but that doesn't apply to more realistic examples.

-You can find all the code for this post [on my GitHub](https://github.com/thass0/blog-code/tree/main/2023-08-11-can-you-use-a-class-in-c).
+You can download the code from this post [here](/public/code/2025-05-13-can-you-use-a-class-in-c.tar.gz).